elcicd/el-CICD-docs/foundations.md

 CICD systems encompass a number of workflow patterns to support development.
 Ultimately these will be expressed as pipelines.
 The patterns expressed below are described in the context of the concepts and tools defined above.

+### Build-library

+This workflow will pull source from the SCM, build it if necessary, run all unit and integration tests, scan the code, package the artifacts, and push the relevant artifacts to the Artifact Repository for use by other components within or external to the software Project.  el-CICD supports two states:

+* **SNAPSHOT**
+* **RELEASE**

+el-CICD only supports these concepts in general, and it is up to the organization to define what they mean.  el-CICD does not define or manage the promotion of libraries from one state to the other.

 ### Build-to-Dev

 The initial CICD process.
 This workflow will pull source from the SCM, build it if necessary, run all unit and integration tests, scan the code, package the artifacts, create an image, push the image to the Image Repository, and then attempt to deploy the image from the Image Repository to the Container Orchestration Platform.

 ### Promotion

 This workflow implements the process of image promotion and deployment from one non-production environment to the next, always starting from Dev; e.g. from Dev to QA, or QA to UAT.
 Promotion will always follow a predefined, linear path.
-Deployment Patching and Deployment Branching are two new concepts unique to el-CICD to support the Promotion workflow.
+[Deployment Patching](#deployment-patching) and [Deployment Branching](#deployment-branch) are two new concepts unique to el-CICD to support the Promotion workflow.

-### Deployment Branch
+#### Deployment Branch

-Images by definition are an immutable binary and stored in the Image Repository, but the deployment configuration is mutable source code and stored in the SCM.
-As an image is promoted from one SDLC environment to the next, it's deployment configuration with OKD may change, and while the image doesn't change, the source on the SCM branch that built it most likely has and will continue to change.
+Images by definition are an immutable binaries and stored in the Image Repository, but the deployment configuration is mutable source code and stored in the SCM.
+As an image is promoted from one SDLC environment to the next, the Development Branch from which the image was built will continue to change, and potentially and eventually become out of sync with the deployment configuration for an image built on a previous commit to the SCM.
+The problem arises as to how to continue to version the and sync the deployment configuration with image, while not impeding development of the source code that built the image?

-To solve the problem of changing and versioning the source deployment code of the image being deployed independently of the SCM branch that created the image, the concept of a _Deployment Branch_ was created.
-This branch is defined as a branch created at the source commit where the image was created, and it's purpose is to allow the changing of the deployment resources versioned in the branch, without changing the source code of the application and not holding up the Development Branch, or using deployment resources out of sync with the Development Branch.
+To solve this dichotomy, the concept of a _Deployment Branch_ was created.
+A Deployment Branch is a branch created at the source commit from which an image was built, and it's purpose is to track any changes to the deployment configuration of the image while keeping it associated with the image's original source code.
+This branch enables users to track and version changes to the deployment of one image without holding back continuing development of the original source code.

-### Deployment Patching
+#### Deployment Patching

 In practical terms, _Deployment Patching_ refers to the process of modifying the deployment resources of an image on a [Deployment Branch](#deployment-branch).
-This keeps deployment resources in sync with the code that created the image, allows the deployment resources of the image to be versioned, and doesn't interfere with ongoing develepment on the Development Branch.
+This keeps deployment resources in sync with the code that created the image, allows the deployment resources of the image to be versioned, and doesn't interfere with ongoing development on the Development Branch.

 ### Component Rollback and Roll-Forward

-Component, or microservice, rollback and roll-forward is the ability to deploy different versions of the same image within the same environment.
-Whether rolling back to an earlier version, or forward again to a later version that has already been deployed in the environment, the process must not only pull the correct version of the image, but also find the version’s latest deployment configuration in the SCM.
+Component, or microservice, rollback and roll-forward is the ability to deploy different versions of the same microservice within the same environment.
+Whether rolling back to an earlier version, or forward again to a later version that has already been deployed in the environment, the process must not only pull the correct build of the image, but also find the version’s latest deployment configuration in the SCM.
 This requires coordination between the Image Repository and SCM for successful and repeatable deployments when rolling back and/or forward.

 This workflow does not apply to Dev, since that environment will always represent the latest state of the SCM.
-This workflow also does not apply to Prod, since that environment only deploys versions of complete applications comprised of one or more components or microservices, and not individual images.
+This workflow also does not apply to [Prod](#deploy-to-production) since that environment only deploys versions of complete applications comprised of one or more components or microservices, and not individual images.

+This workflow also does not apply to different deployment configurations of the same image.
+Those are stored in the Deployment Branch, and would require a new commit with whatever configuration you wish to deploy an image.

 ### Deploy To Production